 U.N. officials defended their decision, saying that there is still no reason to doubt the most important conclusions of the Intergovernmental Panel on Climate Change.
 In a landmark report in 2007, the panel found “unequivocal” evidence that the climate was warming.

 Ban Ki-Moon also asserted at Wednesday’s press conference that the errors identified did not disprove the overall findings of the report.
 The IAC, which describes how it will carry out the review here, may not have to look too hard to find procedural problems.
-After all, the IPCC barely has a secretariat; it is mostly a network of senior scientists who are not paid for their contributions to the report, but are only reimbursed for costs such as travel.
+After all the IPCC barely has a secretariat; it is mostly a network of senior scientists who are not paid for their contribution to the report, but are only reimbursed for costs such as travel.
+Read more

 But attendees at the oil and gas industry shindig can’t ignore the fact that demand for fossil fuels, particularly oil, has effectively peaked in the US and other western countries.
 And despite the troubled progress towards a global climate agreement, the push to support renewables, clean energy and efficiency is only strengthening in both the developed and developing world.

-Of course whether this poses a big threat to the hydrocarbons sector is debatable.
-After all, global energy demand as a whole is expected to rise quickly over the next 20 years thanks to growth in emerging economies, and fossil fuels have the massive advantage of the built environment.
+Of course whether this poses a big threat to the hydrocarbons sector is debatable – after all, global energy demand as a whole is expected to rise quickly over the next 20 years thanks to emerging economy growth, and fossil fuels have the massive advantage of the built environment.

-So perhaps it’s not surprising that E&E News reported talk of renewable energy “generating snickers” at the conference.
+So perhaps it’s not surprising that E&E News reported talk of renewable energy was “generating snickers” at the conference.
+Read more

 Update: More recent details of the $7bn Devon deal, and its Canadian oil sands side-deal.